Hayatayz/Theater-seat-reservation-system/README.md

 If found, display the corresponding reservation details.
 If not found, display a "No reservation found" message.
 5. If the choice is invalid: Display an error message.

 Step 5: Repeat

 1. Return to the main menu and allow the user to make another choice until they choose to exit.
 Step 6: Exit the Program
 1. Terminate the program when the user chooses 5.

+   Implementation
+The system was implemented with the following features:
+1. Arrays: Used to track seat reservations and store user data like names, ages, and genres.
+2. Validation Functions: Functions like isAlpha ensure names only contain letters, while isNumber validates ages.
+3. Seat Reservation Logic: Finds the first available seat in the chosen section and assigns it to the user.
+4. Error Handling: If a section is full, users are prompted to switch to another section.
+5. Modular Code: Functions handle specific tasks, such as displaying the menu or searching reservations, which keeps the code clean and easy to maintain.

+Testing
+is an essential part of the software development life cycle (SDLC) that ensures a software application meets the required specifications and functions correctly.

+Deployment
+The program runs in a console environment.
+After compiling, it’s ready for use without any additional setup.
+The menu-driven interface makes it simple for users to interact with the system.

+    Maintenance
+The code is modular and well-organized, making it easy to update.

+The software development life cycle of our project is all above.